WasinHongmanee/Portfolio/README.md

 **Worked with:** Power BI, relational databases

-**Results:** Used to propose a new data-driven delivery system that can increase revenue by 25% and to improve employee work hour plans for winter 2022.
+**Results:** Used to propose a new data-driven delivery system that can increase DoorDash revenue by 25% and to improve employee work hour plans for winter 2022.